miicha/utymap/docs/build.md

 There are two options for building utymap for Unity.

 ## Build using release artifacts
-Download source code and platform specific archive with binaries from [the latest release](https://github.com/reinterpretcat/utymap/releases) and copy content of Plugins.zip to _unity/demo/Assets/Plugins_.
+Download source code and platform specific archive with binaries from [the latest release](https://github.com/reinterpretcat/utymap/releases) and copy content of it to _unity/demo/Assets/Plugins_.
 Then just import Unity project from _unity/demo_ folder.

 ## Build from sources
 Core library is written on C++11 and has some dependencies.
 The following versions are used in development environment: